madneal/gshark/README.md

 }
 ```

 The deployment work is very easy.
-Find the corresponding binary zip file from [releases](https://github.com/madneal/gshark/releases).
-Unzip and run.
-Remember to copy the files inside `dist` to `html` folder of nginx.
+Find the corresponding version zip file from [releases](https://github.com/madneal/gshark/releases).
+Unzip and copy the files inside `dist` to `/var/www/html` folder of nginx.
+Start the nginx and the frontend is deploy successfully.

 ### Web service